-Stephen Edward Piscotty…graduated from Amador Valley (Pleasanton, Calif.)
-High School in 2009 and was drafted out of high school by the Los Angeles Dodgers in the 45th round, but did not sign…played college baseball at Stanford University and was drafted by the Cardinals after his junior season…was a supplemental pick following the first round as compensation for the loss of free agent Albert Pujols…completed his degree at Stanford during the 2014 off-season in Atmosphere and Energy Engineering…was First Team All-Pac 10 in 2011 and 2012, honorable mention All-Pac 10 in 2010…started all 172 games in his college career…in 2012 was named a third-team All-American by Baseball America as utility player serving as infielder/outfielder/pitcher… was named the 2018 recipient of the Tony Conigliaro Award, which honors a "Major Leaguer who has overcome adversity through the attributes of spirit, determination, and courage that were trademarks of Tony C."…played in the Alaska Summer League in 2010 and won the Cape Cod League batting title in 2011 with a .349 batting average…was an Olerud Award Finalist in 2012; The John Olerud Two-Way Player of the Year Award is presented annually by the College Baseball Foundation to honor the nation's top combo pitcher-position player.
+Stephen Edward Piscotty…is married, Carrie, and has one child, Aiden…graduated from Amador Valley (Pleasanton, Calif.)
+High School in 2009 and was drafted out of high school by the Los Angeles Dodgers in the 45th round, but did not sign…played college baseball at Stanford University and was drafted by the Cardinals after his junior season…was a supplemental pick following the first round as compensation for the loss of free agent Albert Pujols…completed his degree at Stanford during the 2014 off-season in Atmosphere and Energy Engineering…was First Team All-Pac 10 in 2011 and 2012, honorable mention All-Pac 10 in 2010…started all 172 games in his college career…in 2012 was named a third team All-American by Baseball America as utility player serving as infielder/outfielder/pitcher…was named the 2018 recipient of the Tony Conigliaro Award, which honors a “Major Leaguer who has overcome adversity through the attributes of spirit, determination, and courage that were trademarks of Tony C.”…played in the Alaska Summer League in 2010 and won the Cape Cod League batting title in 2011 with a .349 batting average…was an Olerud Award Finalist in 2012; The John Olerud Two-Way Player of the Year Award is presented annually by the College Baseball Foundation to honor the nation's top combo pitcher-position player.

 Was limited to 93 games due to two stints on the injured list and batted .249 with 13 home runs and 44 RBI…was out from June 30 to Aug.
 2 with a sprained right knee and Aug.
 25 to Sept.
 25 with a sprained right ankle…had a career-low .309 on-base percentage…batted .360 (31-for-86) with six home runs against left-handed pitchers compared to .214 (58- for-271) with seven home runs against right-handers… had a 1.019 OPS against lefties, .627 against righties…hit .305 with an .862 OPS at home, .197 with a .586 OPS on the road…batted .247 with runners in scoring position, but that improved to .361 with RISP and two outs…is a .326 career hitter with RISP and two outs…10 of his 13 home runs were solo shots…hit .319 with two outs, a combined .214 with no outs or one out…started 90 games in right field and did not commit an error in 170 total chances…the total chances were sixth-most in the American League and the majors among outfielders with no errors and fifth-most in Athletics history…now has a 148-game errorless streak as an outfielder, which is sixth-longest in Oakland history…his last error came on July 24, 2018 at Texas…also made two starts at designated hitter and was 0-for-1 as a pinch hitter… started games in every spot in the order from third through seventh, including 26 starts batting fifth and sixth and 24 in the three spot…hit .302 with six home runs and 18 RBI batting sixth.